 How Products were Selected:

-Products tested represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales companies.
+Products tested to represent those popular among readers of Consumerlab.com and commonly available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales companies.
 Products were not accepted directly from manufacturers.

 Testing Methods: